subvisual/blog/pages/posts/2018/10-october/142-mirror-conf.md

 This year we want to make sure nobody misses out on this gathering of brilliant minds, crazy ideas, and interesting people.
 Therefore, dear latecomers, undecided, and forgetful, we’re offering you a [last-minute discount](https://ti.to/subvisual/mirror-conf-2018/discount/mirrorconf), so that you can join us in what will be our best Mirror Conf ever.

-We hope to see you in Braga. :slightly_smiling_face:
+We hope to see you in Braga. \o/